Ask Pauline a Question

 Sure, it may be lacking certain premium features such as a 24-hour concierge service or VIP airport lounge access, but that doesn’t mean it hasn’t got plenty of other great qualities to keep you happy.

 First, there’s that introductory offer on balance transfers.
-If you happen to have credit card debt on other cards, you may be able to take advantage of the Virgin Money Low Rate Credit Card’s balance transfer offer if you apply by 14 May 2024.
+If you happen to have credit card debt on other cards, you may be able to take advantage of the Virgin Money Low Rate Credit Card’s balance transfer offer.

 With this offer, you can get 0% p.a. on balance transfers for the first 15 months with no balance transfer fees, giving you ample time to pay down that debt, while enjoying some breathing space from interest.
 Plus, no balance transfer fee applies when you transfer an existing credit card balance.
 You can fully enjoy this money-saving introductory offer without being charged extra.